 7. Getting Released

-Once you’ve spent your time in custody, usually one of four things will happen:
+Once you’ve spent your time in custody, usually one of five things will happen:

 3. You are charged with an offence and released on bail to appear in court at a later date.
 There may be bail conditions imposed, such as staying away from a certain area or not attending specific events.
 You may be able to challenge these conditions, especially if they have been imposed in a ‘blanket’ manner on a large group of people.